jzbor/marswm/marswm/README.md

 Possible settings are:
 * `center` - center the window on the screen
 * `pointer` - place the window below the pointer
+* `wherever` - don't care about placing the window at a special position

 The corresponding setting is called `initial_placement`.